 Though it is a bit more expensive than the models above it is totally worth the price.
 The Seydel Deluxe Steel is a great all around chromatic harmonica.
 It looks like a better version of the Hohner Mellow Tone.
 Every note comes out right out of the box specially the high notes.
 The sound is brighter compared to the Hohner or Suzuki and projects a bit more consequently.
 It's easy to take it apart though it could have been even faster with fewer pieces and screws.
 If you are looking for a 16 hole from Seydel I would recommend to look for the high end Symphony.

 5) The Suzuki Sirius S-48S has perhaps the best tone of all the harmonicas I have played.
 I personally love it and I used it on my album "Breathe".
 The sonority is warm, and I can't find another harmonica that matches it.
 It’s highly responsive in the middle register perhaps less on the low notes if you are playing on a 16 hole model but this is a common problem shared by most of chromatic harmonica.
 It has ABS plastic combs with weighted brass, which it gives more comfort in hands.
-Is it worth $700?
-I wish I could say yes.
-Unfortunately harmonicas don’t last forever and after a few months or years you’ll need to replace parts.
-That’s why I would recommend using it for performance and have a cheaper model for your daily practice.
 The Sirius comes in all sizes 12, 14 and 16 hole.

 If you liked this article you might want to read My Top 5 Toots Thielemans Albums